herrkaefer/Mole/README.md

 - When you add a note by Mole, the new doc will be created under a subfolder with the name of the category by default, i.e. `root/category/title.md` But you can move it as you wish later.
 - When you publish doc as Jekyll post, a `published: true` meta item will be appended to the meta data.

 ## Latest release

 [Download here](https://github.com/herrkaefer/Mole/releases).
 Only macOS is supported now.

+## Acknowledgement

+The app is developed with [Electron](http://electron.atom.io/).
+CSS is modified based on [Photon](http://photonkit.com/).

+The name Mole is from a classic Czech cartoon [Krtek](https://www.wikiwand.com/en/Mole_(Zden%C4%9Bk_Miler_character)) which is loved by my little daughter during my development of this app.